 Be aware that this site is not for individuals but specifically lists opportunities for businesses.
 The good news is that because of the Federal Recovery and Reinvestment Act there should be more opportunities for businesses.

 - Number 6: There are many websites that offer information for a fee.
 Be wary of these websites.
 Don't give private or sensitive information (like credit card numbers or your social security number) to someone you don't know and trust - ever!
 And be aware that you never should have to be a fee to apply for or receive a grant.
 We have had many instances of people receiving phone calls saying that they have won a grant and all they have to do is send in some sort of fee to get it.
 Just hang up!

 - Number 4: Successful grant proposals contain common elements; learn what they are in Writing a Good Grant Proposal.
-For a basic and straightforward summary of grant writing tips, check out an article by Waddy Thompson, author of “The Complete Idiot's Guide to Grant Writing”.
+For a basic and straightforward summary of grant writing tips, check out "The Complete Idiot's Guide to Grant Writing" by Waddy Thompson..
 And don't forget that you don't have to write a grant proposal yourself — sometimes it can be helpful to get professional assistance if you can afford it.

-- Number 3: Be sure your proposal is well organized, well written and is making a reasonable fund request.
-Get great free advice and guidance from Non-Profit Guides, including tips and lots of samples.
+Be sure your proposal is well organized, well written and is making a reasonable fund request.
+Also get great free advice and guidance from Non-Profit Guides, including tips and lots of samples.
 They do not sell anything or provide any kind of service other than what is provided on the website - just clear, concise, solid information.
 Kind of like us!

 - Number 2: Winning an award is just the beginning - Congratulations!
 Be sure to follow through on the agreed grant contract: track finances carefully; provide necessary reports; meet all deadlines!